labbces/pcwkb/README.md

 ## Running the Server

-To run the server and access the web page, navigate to the `pcwkb/pcwkb` folder in your terminal and execute the following command:
+After following the steps to set up the environment and build the documentation, you can run the server and access the web page.
+Navigate to the `pcwkb/pcwkb` folder in your terminal and execute the following command:

 ```bash
 python manage.py runserver